LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker in 4 steps - I

-1 - Installation:
+Step 1 - Installation:

 * Get the udocker tarball and untar.
 * No need to compile software.

-2 - Get container images:
+Step 2 - Get container images:

 * Pull containers from docker compatible repositories.
+  * udocker pull
 * Load and save in docker and OCI formats.
+  * udocker load
+  * udocker save
 * Import and export tarballs.
+  * udocker import
+  * udocker export

 ---

 ## udocker in 4 steps - II

-3 - Create from images:
+Step 3 - Create from images:

 * Create the container directory tree from the image.
+  * udocker create

-4 - Execute containers:
+Step 4 - Execute containers:

 * Run using several execution methods.
+  * udocker run

 ---